Garbiñe Muguruza: 2022: Loss of form, 300th WTA career win, out of top 50

-2023: Disastrous Tennis Continues, Potential Retirement
+2023-24: Injuries and retirement

-Muguruza began her season at the Adelaide International 1.
-As a wildcard entrant, she lost in the first round to Bianca Andreescu, in three sets, despite having a set and a break lead.
-She took another wildcard in Adelaide International 2 but lost again in the first round to Belinda Bencic, in straight sets.
-Unseeded at the Australian Open for the first time since 2020, Muguruza wasted another lead and lost in the first round to 26th seed Elise Mertens in three sets.
-This marks her first loss in the opening round of the Australian Open since her debut in 2013.
-She then took a wildcard in Lyon Open where she lost in the first round in straight sets to qualifier Linda Noskova.
+Muguruza began her 2023 season at the Adelaide International 1.
+As a wildcard entrant, she lost in the first round to Bianca Andreescu in three sets, despite having a set and a break lead.
+She took another wildcard in Adelaide International 2, but lost again in the first round to Belinda Bencic in straight sets.
+Unseeded at the Australian Open for the first time since 2020, she lost in the first round to 26th seed Elise Mertens in three sets.
+This marked her first loss in the opening round of the Australian Open since her debut in 2013.

+She then took a wildcard at the Lyon Open, where she lost in the first round in straight sets to qualifier Linda Noskova.

+This defeat, Muguruza's sixth consecutive loss dating to September 2022, would prove to be her last professional appearance.
+She announced afterwards she was taking a hiatus from tennis, initially withdrawing from the Middle Eastern and American hard court tournaments.
+She later announced that she would be extending her break from tennis, withdrawing from all events up to the end of the grass court season.
+In an interview towards the end of 2023, she stated that she had "no intention" to return to the WTA Tour, as she was enjoying her hiatus.
+Muguruza formally announced her retirement from tennis on 20 April 2024 at the age of 30, ending a 12-year career.

 Playing style

-Muguruza is an aggressive all-court player, whose game is centered around her flat, powerful groundstrokes.
+Muguruza was an aggressive all-court player, whose game is centered around her flat, powerful groundstrokes.
 Her groundstrokes allow her to take time away from her opponents and dictate baseline rallies, despite the fact that Muguruza may often refrain from going for the lines, or hitting outright winners.
 Retired tennis player Agnieszka Radwańska described Muguruza's playing style as being "very explosive, especially from every shot.
 So forehand, backhand, serve, return, everything is coming to you so fast."

 Her first serve is powerful, being recorded as high as 113 mph, allowing her to serve numerous aces in any match, and dictate play from the first stroke.